 - Poetry: To My Mother, Romance, and The Bells

 - Detective Stories: The Murders in the Rue Morgue, The Mystery of Marie Rogêt and The Purloined Letter are all stories featuring Dupin

 - Horror Stories: The Black Cat, The Tell-Tale Heart, and The Cask of Amontillado

-A big thank you to Kristen H from A Mom’s Quest to Teach for writing this guest post.
+A big thank you to Kristen H from A Mom’s Quest to Teach for writing this article.

 1 thought on “Edgar Allan Poe – More Than a Horror Author”